TitanillaGats/person_registry/README.md

 Invalid data will be marked as "INVALID" in the output.

 Any exception occurring during the running will be printed to the output with a leading "EXCEPTION:" marker.</br>
-To inform the user of a decesion or event, messages will be printed to the output with a leading "INFO:" marker.
+To inform the user of a decision or event, messages will be printed to the output with a leading "INFO:" marker.

 ## Open a registry